Te Atatu

 Our Te Atatu Service Coverage

-We serve all of Te Atatu including Te Atatu Peninsula, Te Atatu South, and the SH16 corridor between them.
-Coverage includes waterfront properties along the harbour edge, established residential streets off Te Atatu Road, and the commercial strip serving the local community.
+We cover Te Atatu Peninsula, Te Atatu South, and the SH16 corridor between them - waterfront properties along the harbour edge, established residential streets off Te Atatu Road, and the commercial strip.
+The whole suburb.

 Our Projects